nmoinvaz/nsis-mp/README.md

     !insertmacro MixPanelAnalytics "YOUR_TOKEN" "Uninstall" "Ended" FunctionEnd
 ```
-This script requires the use of [LogicLib](http://nsis.sourceforge.net/LogicLib) and [inetc](http://nsis.sourceforge.net/Inetc_plug-in) and [base64](https://github.com/nmoinvaz/nsis-base64) plugins.
+This script requires the use of [logiclib](http://nsis.sourceforge.net/LogicLib) script and [inetc](http://nsis.sourceforge.net/Inetc_plug-in) and [base64](https://github.com/nmoinvaz/nsis-base64) plugins.
 Tested only with the non-Unicode version of NSIS.